The Story of Twisteezwire®

 A family history

-It began one day when Harold and Kiki Rabinowitz, founders went out looking for car parts in an auto junk yard.
+One day when founders, Harold and Kiki Rabinowitz, went out looking for car parts in an auto junk yard.
 On the ground piled high was a stack of discarded phone wire that happened to catch their eye, as well as their imagination.
 Colorful and pliable, they realized it would make a wonderful material for making art.

 These two young artists, graduates from both Yale and Cooper Union, often kept an eye out for creative and inexpensive art supplies that they could use in children’s art classes.
 They had five kids of their own at that time and taught classes every weekend in their own home, a large, rambling stone house they built themselves in rural Bethany, Connecticut.